ethereum-optimism/optimism/packages/contracts-bedrock/README.md

 #### Deploying a single contract

-All of functions for deploying a single contract are `public` meaning that the `--sig` argument to `forge script` can be used to target the deployment of a single contract.
+All of the functions for deploying a single contract are `public` meaning that the `--sig` argument to `forge script` can be used to target the deployment of a single contract.

 ## Tools